 Just Released! – Postpartum Depression May be Prevented when Mindfulness is Part of Childbirth Education

 A new study conducted by MBCP Faculty Member Larissa Duncan, PhD, the Elizabeth C. Davies Chair in Child and Family Well-Being and Associate Professor of Human Development & Family Studies and Family Medicine & Community Health at UW-Madison, shows mindfulness training that addresses fear and pain during childbirth improves childbirth experiences and lessens depression symptoms both during pregnancy and the early postpartum period.

 The full text of the research article published online May 2017 in BMC Pregnancy and Childbirth is freely available through open access: Benefits of preparing for childbirth with mindfulness training: a randomized controlled trial with active comparison

 A Quick Look

-Where have we been in 2015 and where are we going?
+Where have we been and where are we going?
 Check out our recent Newsletter!

 In this video from the Greater Good Science Center & Mindful Magazine’s “Practicing Mindfulness & Compassion” conference on March 8, 2013, Nancy Bardacke, CNM, MA, RN explains how mindfulness can mitigate the stress and pain of childbirth for both women and men.